fozz2k/solsnipes/README.md

 # solsnipes

+I am sure you have heard of dogwifhat, Mew, pepe climb, etc.
-solsnipes is a solana altcoin sniper.
+There are many altcoins in the solana ecosystem that are mooning in this bullrun. solsnipes is a solana altcoin sniper.
-Essentially, it finds new altcoins that our machine learning model predicts have potential to grow
+Essentially, it finds new altcoins that our machine learning model predicts have potential to grow!

 ## Configuration